34th-Arma-Company/34th-PRC-Aux-Mod/README.md

 Search online for how to install Git Large File System for your OS.
 It might be as simple as `git lfs install`, if you are using a GUI then it may install it for you automatically.

+## Getting Started
+Install VSCode with the following addons: https://code.visualstudio.com/
+* EditorConfig.EditorConfig
+* vlad333000.sqf

+You will also need to install git so that you can use it in the editor: https://git-scm.com/downloads

 ## Release Steps
  * Update the changelog file
  * Merge develop branch into main branch via a pull request